ShizukaDonaghue/luve/TESTING.md

 * **_As a Business Owner/Staff, I can delete a product so that I can remove the product which is no longer for sale._**

     The link to delete a product is available on the Products page as well as the Product Details page for users with superuser or staff permission.
 When the link is selected, a modal appears to confirm deletion.
-Once confirmed, the product is deleted.
+Once confirmed, the product is deleted and the user is notified.

     <img src="docs/images/testing/product-delete-modal.png" width=600>

 * **_As a Business Owner/Staff, I can see error messages when submitting the product form so that I can understand how the errors can be resolved._**

     If there are any errors in the Add Product form, error messages are displayed explaing the error.
 This aims to assist users in filling in the form correctly.
-This also prevents the form from being submitted with invalid data.
+The form is fully validated and does not submit with invalid data.

     <img src="docs/images/testing/add-product-error.png" width=700>